youyifong/tsp/README.md

 > python -m tsp runcellpose --f '*.png' --l [0,0]  --model cytotrain7

 Required input:
 - --f is required and tells the program which image files to segment.
-The quotes around file name pattern are required, because otherwise it will be expanded by shell
+The quotes around file name pattern are required, because otherwise it will be expanded by shell. '`' is not recognized in the path.

 - --l A list of 2 numbers indicating [cytoplasm channel, nucleus channel].
 Each value can be 0, 1 (red), 2 (green), and 3 (blue)
 For the cytoplasm channel, 0 means grayscale; for the nucleus channel, 0 means no nuclei.